 Quality Education in the Benedictine Tradition

-Students are prepared to pursue a variety of careers in the environmental field.
-By choosing a minor or electives, students can design a program that fits their career goals.
-The major can prepare students for careers in the environmental field such as environmental monitoring or testing, environmental communication, watershed management, or environmental education.
+As a result, our students are prepared to pursue a variety of careers in the environmental field.
+By choosing a minor or electives, students can design a program that ideally fits their career goals.
+The major can prepare students for careers in the environmental field such as environmental monitoring or testing, environmental communication, watershed management or environmental education.
 Students can also pursue graduate programs in environmental science, environmental law or education.